20 Ways To Use Fermented Garlic!

 17. Make kefir pesto!

-This yummy pesto is made with pistachio and kefir. it is so good you'll want to eat it with a spoon.
+This yummy pesto is made with pistachio nuts and kefir. it is so good, you'll want to eat it with a spoon.
 I've done this many times!

 It's loaded with veggies and tons of probiotics.
 It's filling, and people love the bright colors and delicious flavors that make this unique probiotic salad.